 What is 1080p?

 In the simplest of terms, 1080p indicates a display resolution with 1,080 vertical pixels.
 It also has 1,920 horizontal pixels for a total of around two million pixels.
-The “p” in 1080p doesn’t stand for pixels; instead, it stands indicates progressive scanning.
+However, the “p” in 1080p doesn’t stand for pixels; instead, it indicates progressive scanning.
 That means that the entire image is transmitted at once instead of through a series of interlaced scans.
-Essentially, progressive scanning means that a 1080p TV offers a much smoother picture as you won’t notice a flickering effect.
+Essentially, progressive scanning means that a 1080p TV offers a smoother picture as you won’t notice a flickering effect.

 What is 4K?

-If you thought two million pixels was plenty, a 4K TV packs in 3,840 horizontal pixels paired with 2,160 vertical pixels.
+If you thought two million pixels was plenty, a 4K TV packs 3,840 horizontal pixels paired with 2,160 vertical pixels.
 When it’s all said and done, you’re looking at about eight million pixels total on a 4K display.
-The “K” in 4K doesn’t have a technological meaning like the p in 1080p, but rather it refers to thousands.
+The “K” in 4K doesn’t have a technological meaning like the p in 1080p; rather, it refers to thousands.
 Specifically, it relates to the (nearly) 4,000 horizontal pixels.

 4K vs 1080p: The biggest differences

 Some of the main differences between 4K and 1080p TVs may seem obvious.
 However, it helps to break down each category for a better look at the 4K vs. 1080p debate.
 Here are a few of the key points to look into: